What Should I Know About Lung Cancer Caused by Asbestos?

 How Is Asbestos-Related Lung Cancer Diagnosed?

-Treatment for asbestos-related lung cancer typically involves a multimodal approach tailored to the patient’s condition.
-Surgery aims to remove tumors, chemotherapy kills cancer cells, radiation prevents recurrence, and immunotherapy boosts the body’s immune system to fight cancer cells.
+Treatment for asbestos-related lung cancer includes surgery, chemo, radiation and immunotherapy.
+Surgery aims to remove tumors.
+Chemo kills cancer cells and radiation prevents recurrence.
+Immunotherapy can boost the body’s own immune system to fight cancer cells.

 Treating Asbestos Lung Cancer

-• Chemotherapy: This is the most common treatment when lung cancer has spread from the initial tumor.
-It aims to shrink tumors and kill cancer cells.
+• Chemotherapy: This is the most common treatment when cancer has spread.
+It helps shrink tumors and kill cancer cells.

-• Radiation Therapy: High-energy targeted radiation is used to kill cancer cells or slow growth.
+• Radiation therapy: High-energy targeted radiation can kill cancer cells or slow growth.
+This treatment can help prevent recurrence in some cases.

 Dr. Jacques Fontaine and Dr. Andrea Wolf